A college freshman has advantages over a senior

 2. Job costs associated to the project.
 If you have prints, travel expenses, and other things that you would not have as expenses unless you were doing this job.

 Your costs are not what you quote to the client.
-This is what you use to help you know what you must clear for a profit.
+You use this to help you know what you must clear for a profit.
 Take this information and then figure out what you need to charge.

 The Price the Client Pays